Gilly Pickup: Journalist, Travel Writer, Author

 Slovenia : Rich in Legend and Stunning Scenery

 It was all because of Vladimir Putin.
-His arrival in the country coincided with ours and road closures meant we couldn’t go to see the Postojna Caves, an underground world of sculpted galleries, chambers, halls and glistening stalactite formations.
-We weren’t allowed to go too close to the Russian Chapel either; it was sealed off with an array of stern looking policemen ranged around it.
+His arrival in the country coincided with ours and road closures meant we couldn’t go to see the Postojna Caves, an underground world of sculpted galleries, chambers and glistening stalactite formations.
+We couldn't venture to close to the Russian Chapel either, not allowed to, it was sealed off with an array of stern looking policemen ranged around it.
 Still, you can’t blame them for being cautious and there were plenty of other compensations by way of sightseeing for us to enjoy.

-Anyway to start at the beginning, for the few readers who don’t know where Slovenia is, it lies between Italy, Austria, Hungary and Croatia.
+Anyway, to start at the beginning, for the few readers who don’t know where Slovenia is, it lies between Italy, Austria, Hungary and Croatia.
 It used to be part of Yugoslavia until that fell apart in 1992 after the death of Marshal Tito.
-It is much closer to the United Kingdom than you might think, with a flight time of around two hours.
-It is small, about the size of Wales, something of a beauty queen with snow-capped mountains, lush green valleys, dense forests of beech, ash and alder, rushing rivers and crystal clear lakes.
-If you wanted to, you could ski in the morning and surrender yourself to the luxury of the Adriatic Sea in the afternoon.
+It is closer to the United Kingdom than you might think, with flight time of around two hours.
+It's small, about the size of Wales, something of a beauty queen with snow-capped mountains, lush green valleys, dense beech, ash and alder forests, rushing rivers and crystal clear lakes.
+If you so wished, you could ski in the morning and surrender yourself to the luxury of the Adriatic Sea in the afternoon.
 Seaside towns include Piran, Italian in appearance because it was part of the Venetian empire up to the end of the 18th century.
 It has squiggly streets, a busy harbour full of bobbing-about boats and al fresco cafes overlooking the sea.
 There’s Portoroz or ‘Port of Roses’ too.
 Bigger than Piran, it’s more modern, all glitzy casinos and grand hotels, with one of the largest marinas on the Adriatic coast.

 Click on any image to enlarge and to see photo captions (c) Gilly Pickup

 Lake Bled has another claim to fame in the shape of its 17th century church.
-It sits bang in the middle of a tiny island which can be reached by stretch gondola, or for those who prefer the DIY – and cheaper - approach, by rowing boat.
+It sits bang in the middle of a tiny island reached by stretch gondola, or for those who prefer the DIY – cheaper - approach, by rowing boat.
 It’s a romantic location and popular with those getting married.
-99 steps lead up to the church door and tradition has it that the bridegroom has to carry his bride up those steps if they want a happy marriage.
+Steps lead up to the church door, 99 of them, and tradition says the bridegroom has to carry his bride up those steps if they want a happy marriage.
 Let’s hope she isn’t too heavy…… Visitors who want to go inside the church have to pay an admission fee of six euros.
-The superstitious might go in just to have a go at pulling the rope which is attached to the church bell and make a wish.
+The superstitious might go in just to pull the rope attached to the church bell and make a wish.
 If you manage to get the bell to ring when pulling the rope your wish will come true.
 Well, so they say.

-We managed to pay a brief visit to compact capital Ljubljana, one of Europe's smallest capital cities and awarded the accolade European Green Capital 2016.
-The town, completely rebuilt after an earthquake in 1895, offers examples of Art Nouveau architecture including the Dragon Bridge which spans the Ljubljanica River.
-There are lots of dragon sculptures dotted around town because the mythical beast is their emblem.
-The skyline is dominated by the 12th century castle, which started life as a fortress before becoming a prison and later home to medieval knights.
+We also paid a brief visit to compact capital Ljubljana, one of Europe's smallest capital cities, awarded the accolade European Green Capital 2016.
+The town, completely rebuilt after an 1895 earthquake, offers examples of Art Nouveau architecture including the Dragon Bridge which spans the Ljubljanica River.
+Lots of dragon sculptures are dotted around town because the mythical beast is their emblem.
+The skyline is dominated by the 12th century castle, which started life as a fortress before becoming a prison and later became home to medieval knights.
 The restaurant serves good food and if you climb up to the terrace you’ll be rewarded with sweeping views.

 Our brief trip to Slovenia was almost at an end and we returned to Bled for a farewell dinner at a lakeside restaurant.
-As dusk fell, the twinkly lights around the castle high above lent a fairy tale - like ambience.
+As dusk fell, the twinkly lights around the castle high above gave a fairy tale-like ambience.
 A sight to behold, indeed, like so many others in this small land.

 All images (c) Gilly Pickup